appzmonster/fetch-interceptor/README.md

 export default CorrelationId;
 ```

-Code something like below to generate the unique id for the correlation context and inject it as a header to the request.
-For this to work, the backend must agree to recognize the header (by header name) as the correlation context and uses the unique id value from the header.
+The below sample logic generates an unique id for the correlation context and injects it as a header to the request.
+For this to work, the backend service must agree to recognize the header (by header name) as the correlation context and uses the value from the header as its correlation id.

 ```
 class CorrelationId :extends BaseInterceptor